Charity Film Festival

 Proud to Be Supported By

-The festival is made possible by organisations who believe, as we do, that how charities tell stories matters.
+The Charity Film festival is made possible by organisations who believe, as we do, that how charities tell stories matters.
 We are grateful to our current sponsors and still have sponsorship opportunities available.

 Join Us

-Tickets go on sale in June 2026.
+Tickets for the Charity Film festival go on sale in June 2026.
 With just 130 places available, demand is expected to be high.
 Join the mailing list to be the first to know when they are released.

 130